 - The Town and Country Planning (Use Classes) Order 1987 (as amended) puts uses of land and buildings into various categories known as Use Classes.
 For any planning applications submitted the Use Classes will be used to determine it.
 The Use Classes were last updated on 1 September 2020 and the new Class E introduced uses previously defined in the revoked Classes covering retails uses A1, A2, A3 with other retail uses A4 and A5 being under sui generis. - Retail need has been established in the 'Broxtowe, Gedling, Nottingham City and Rushcliffe Retail Study (2015)' and the findings of which for Gedling Borough are summarised in Table 50. - Table 51 shows that the health and diversity of Arnold town centre and local centres is monitored by measuring the percentages of uses of ground floor frontages.
-The target percentages are set out in Policy LPD 50 of the Part 2 Local Plan. - Vacancies within Arnold town centre and local centres between 2011 and 2020 are also shown in Table 52. - No new office floor space (over 1,000 sq. m floor space or 1 hectare site size) has been completed in Arnold town centre during the monitoring period.
-However, seven new retail units at ground floor level with flexible commercial space above were completed at Arnold Market Place as part of the AMP scheme (planning application 2021/0240) comprising 850 sq. m of retail and commercial space completed on 28th October 2022. - No planning permissions were granted for new retail development (over 1,000 sq. m floor space or 1 hectare site size) within town and local centres during the monitoring period. - Hybrid application for a balancing lagoon (full application) and outline permission for local shops at the Gedling Colliery/Chase Farm site (2020/1255) was granted in December 2021.
-When implemented, the centre will be added to Tables 51 and 52 in future authority monitoring reports. - Planning permission (2020/1292) was granted on 21st May 2021 for a new food store comprising 1818 sq. m which is to be part of the new local centre for the Teal Close strategic site as reported in the previous AMR.
+The target percentages are set out in Policy LPD 50 of the Part 2 Local Plan. - Vacancies within Arnold town centre and local centres between 2011 and 2024 are also shown in Table 52. - No new office floor space (over 1,000 sq. m floor space or 1 hectare site size) has been completed in Arnold town centre during the monitoring period. - No planning permissions were granted for new retail development (over 1,000 sq. m floor space or 1 hectare site size) within town and local centres during the monitoring period. - Hybrid application for a balancing lagoon (full application) and outline permission for local shops at the Gedling Colliery/Chase Farm site (2020/1255) was granted in December 2021.
+When implemented, the centre will be added to Tables 51 and 52 in future authority monitoring reports. - Planning permission (2020/1292) was granted on 21st May 2021 for a new food store comprising 1,818 sq. m which is to be part of the new local centre for the Teal Close strategic site as reported in the previous AMR.
 This foodstore was constructed during the monitoring period.
-A reserved matters application was approved on 21st May 2021 (2019/0613) for the appearance, landscaping and layout of the Local Centre comprising of a public house, commercial retail terrace and children's day nursery which is under construction.
-The retail terrace has a total of 371.6 sq. m.
+A reserved matters application was approved on 21st May 2021 (2019/0613) for the appearance, landscaping and layout of the Local Centre comprising of a public house, commercial retail terrace and children's day nursery.
+The retail terrace (371.6 sq. m) was completed in May 2022.
 The combined floor area of the food store and local centre is 3,447 sq. m.
+Full planning permission was granted on 30th November 2023 for a drive through restaurant on the proposed site of the public house within the Local

+Centre.
 When fully implemented, the local centres will be added to Tables 51 and 52 in future authority monitoring reports.

 - The amount of retail floor space approved and built outside of defined centres is set out in Table 53. - Policy LPD 51 of the Part 2 Local Plan has been used to justify planning permissions for change of use of upper floors to retail uses and other uses.
-During the monitoring period eight planning permissions were granted with reference to this Policy as shown in Table 54. - Zero applications for A1 uses above 500 sq. m, and therefore requiring a Retail Impact Assessment under Policy LPD 52 of the Part 2 Local Plan, were determined by the Council during the monitoring period.
+During the monitoring period two planning permissions were granted with reference to this Policy as shown in Table 54. - Zero applications for A1 uses above 500 sq. m, and therefore requiring a Retail Impact Assessment under Policy LPD 52 of the Part 2 Local Plan, were determined by the Council during the monitoring period.